SagarKarosiya/Energy-Anomaly-Detection-/README.md

 ### 3️⃣ Install Requirements
 pip install -r requirements.txt
+Put your Data file (abc.csv) in data folder in the model.

 ### 4️⃣ Run Streamlit App
 Paste the command in your terminal of VS Code :  <B> streamlit run app.py </B>